Finnish International Baccalaureate Society

 The Finnish International Baccalaureate Society ry.
 (FIBS) is a registered Finnish organisation for both IB students and IB graduates.
-FIBS members are students who are currently undergoing the International Baccalaureate Diploma Programme within Finland.
-The organisation's purpose is to advance the recognition of the IB in Finnish institutes of higher education and assist and ease the placement of students into universities.
-FIBS further aims to uphold the student rights for every IB student, current and past and to keep in contact with all IB institutions in Finland and to achieve corporation.
-It is also a member of the Finnish Upper Secondary School Students' Union (SLL).
+FIBS members are students who are currently undergoing the International Baccalaureate Diploma Programme in Finland.
+The organisation's purpose is to advance the recognition of the IB Diploma Programme in Finnish institutes of higher education and assist and ease the placement of students into universities.
+FIBS further aims to uphold the student rights of every IB student, current and past and to keep in contact with all IB institutions in Finland and to achieve beneficial corporation.
+It is also a member of the Union of Upper Secondary School Students in Finland (SLL).

 Governing board

-FIBS has a board that consists of a chairman and thirteen board members.
-The chairman and the board are elected at the organisation's fall assembly, which gives everyone who is a registered student with SLL the right to vote.
+FIBS has a board that consists of a Chairperson, Vice-Chairperson and three-thirteen (3-13) board members.
+The Chairperson, Vice-Chairperson and the board are elected at the Annual General Assembly (GA) during the fall of each year.
+The GA gives every IB student who is also a registered member of FIBS and has an active Student Card from SLL the right to vote and apply to be a part of the following years board.